 3. States Parties shall ensure that public authorities and institutions at all levels act in conformity with the present Convention.

 4. States Parties recognize that each State has the right, on behalf of its peoples, and also the duty to formulate, adopt, and implement appropriate national development laws, policies and practices in conformity with the right to development and aimed at its full realization.
+State parties respect the right of each country to pursue a development path tailored to its national circumstances and needs of its people.
 To that end, States Parties undertake to refrain from nullifying or impairing, including in matters relating to cooperation, aid, assistance, trade or investment, the exercise of the right and discharge of the duty of every State Party to determine its own national development priorities and to implement them in a manner consistent with the provisions of the present Convention and international law.

 Article 9 General obligations of international organizations